Tulbius/WebAppAssignements/1 - Assignement/README.md

 ## Do you want to try ?

-If you want to run it on your own machine, download the zip file.:card_box:
+If you want to run it on your own machine, download the zip file.📂

 Run **```npm install```** to get all usefull packages :books: